0xb120/cheatsheets_and_ctf-notes/Readwise/Articles/Crisdeo Nuel Siahaan - Bounty of an Insecure WebView (Part 1) XSS, but With Steroids.md

 ---
 author: Crisdeo Nuel Siahaan
+aliases:
-aliases: [Bounty of an Insecure WebView (Part 1)]
+  - Bounty of an Insecure WebView (Part 1)
-tags: [readwise/articles, Android]
+tags:
+  - readwise/articles
+  - Android
 url: https://infosecwriteups.com/bounty-of-an-insecure-webview-part-1-xss-but-with-steroids-1a41cf654048
-date: 2024-08-20
+created: 2024-08-20
 ---
 # Bounty of an Insecure WebView (Part 1): XSS, but With Steroids